Best Practices When Registering a Domain

-Many SEO gurus say that your target keyword should always be included in your domain name because it adds value.
-I agree that it adds value but I do not agree that it is a must, the top priority should always be your brand name!
+Some says that your target keyword should always be included in your domain name because it adds value.
+I agree that it adds value but I do not agree that it is a must.
+The top priority should always be your brand name.
 A brand name related to your niche.

-If you search online about basketball shoes reviews, almost everyone on the top of search result doesn’t have a basketball keyword in their domain name but the brand name that they use is related to basketball niche.
-Here are few examples.
+If you search online about basketball sneaker reviews, almost everyone on the top of the search result doesn’t have a basketball or sneaker word in their domain name.
+Instead, they choose relevant keywords that sound cool and catchy Here are few examples.

 It means that even without the target keyword in your domain name, you can get to the top by building your brand name and working on your SEO.
 In addition, adding keywords to a domain makes it longer which makes it harder to remember.